Studying My CELTA in Chiang Mai, Thailand

-I left the UK once and for all early February 2007, although at this stage I still had intentions to return to the UK and begin my life in the corporate cage (that sentiment has long since gone).
-Landed in Chiang Mai airport, first time in Asia and no idea what was going on.
-I managed to get a cab to my ‘campus’ where I would be undertaking my CELTA qualification – it was beautiful, seriously serene and picturesque – called Nugent Waterside (check it out – i have discovered how to do links now!)
-This is where I would be spending the next month of my life:
+CELTA Chiang Mai.
+A CELTA diploma is the best type of TEFL course.
+I explain what TELF is here if you’re still a little confused.
+For me, I left the UK once and for all early February 2007, although at this stage I still had intentions to return to the UK and begin my life in the corporate cage (that sentiment has long since gone).
+I landed in Chiang Mai airport, my first time in Asia and no idea what was going on.
+I managed to get a cab to my ‘campus’ where I would be undertaking my CELTA qualification.
+The location was beautiful, seriously serene and picturesque.
+This is the first month of the rest of my life.

-So as you can see, the set-up was sweet!
-As it turned out, this was hugely necessary as the bloody course was infinitely harder than I had envisaged so a solid base was a necessity lol.
+So as you can see, the set-up was sweet.
+As it turned out, this was hugely necessary as the course was infinitely harder than I had envisaged so a solid base was a necessity.
 Also, when I arrived I was assuming there would be lots of people my age, we would party, study a little bit, get the qualification and crack on from there.
 Not so.
 I met an awesome guy, Max, who was 22 and I had just turned 23 – other than us everyone was around 40+, so much for the partying eh!

-Basically, on day 2 they throw you in at the deep end and get you teaching (on day 2 – wtf!!!!)
-Very scary for anyone with no experience (by anyone i mean me, and i was terrified).
-But it comes and goes and definitely helps in the long run, then you keep studying and working and teaching and stressing.
-You have 4 pieces of coursework to do over the 4 weeks in addition to everything else (there goes your 4 weekends!) and you have to teach 10 classes of 40 minutes i think, so you don’t have too much time to relax.
+You have 4 pieces of coursework to do over the 4 weeks in addition to everything else (there go your 4 weekends!) and you have to teach 10 classes of 40 minutes throughout the course, so you don’t have too much time to relax.

-Honestly, I can say this was probably the best $1800 AUD I have ever spent – I truly mean that.
-It opened up a whole new world to me, widened my horizons in a way that I could never have dreamed of and ultimately changed the whole course of my life, I couldn’t recommend this course highly enough and the second you are CELTA qualified you are automatically top of the English teaching food chain – employers love this stuff 🙂
+Honestly, I can say this was probably the best $1600USD I have ever spent.
+I truly mean that.
+It opened up a whole new world to me, widened my horizons in a way that I could never have dreamed of and ultimately changed the whole course of my life.
+I couldn’t recommend this course highly enough.
+The second you are CELTA qualified you are automatically top of the English teaching food chain.
+Future would-be employers love this stuff.

 Check out my Teaching English Qualifications in the Travel Tips section for a thorough break down of the different types of English teaching qualification you can get, the basic hierarchy of those qualifications, value for money, difficulty etc and you will be fully prepared to choose that course and set off on an unbelievable journey and, crazily, a certificate that allows you to work ANYWHERE in the whole world for the rest of your life – amazing.